Helperbird/website/src/pages/help/helperbird-for-google-docs-addon.md

   OpenDyslexic

 youtubeId: PfILiWebkuc
-cardTitle: Google Docs
+cardTitle: Google Docs add-on
 featureDescription:
   Helperbird for Google Docs add-on adds support to Google Documents.
 Allowing you to get even more out of Google docs.
-tags: guideIntegrations
+tags: guideApps
 url: help/helperbird-for-google-docs-addon/
 ---

-## How to add the Helperbird add-on to Google Docs or Slides:
+## How to add the Helperbird add-on to Google Docs

-**Step 1:** Open a Google Docs or Slides document.
+**Step 1:** Open a Google Docs document.

 **Step 2:** Click on the "Add-ons" menu in the top toolbar.